 The modifications to the roof structure, including the change in pitch and how the front wall now attaches to the roof allows for larger windows in the NC Model.
 The standard glass size on the Global Model in Taos is 84" or 7' while the NC Model has 96" or 8' windows.
-This should allow more of the low winter sun to enter the Earthship further charging the thermal mass of the floor and tire wall.
+This should allow more of the low winter sun to enter further charging the thermal mass of the floor and tire wall.
 While the glass is the largest area for heat loss we are incorporating insulated blinds to the interior of the front greenhouse wall windows which can be closed at night greatly reducing heat loss.

 Anyone living in a climate like Ontario knows the challenges winter brings.
 We've talked about the modifications of the larger greenhouse glass providing more winter sun as well as the insulated blinds but winters here can be serious and we've made other modifications to help address this.
 The Earthship already employs a solar hot water glycol system for domestic water use as well as melting ice and snow from the roof, scuppers and ease-trough.
 This system will be expanded in the NC Model to incorporate a radiant floor system that will also have a propane hot water on demand backup.
 The NC Models will incorporate the thermal mass of the tires and floor, expanded window size and radiant floor system to keep the NC Model warm and cozy no matter the temperature outside.
 Most NC Models will also have a wood stove or rocket mass heater which can be used in place of, or in conjunction with the other heating systems.